top of page

 Mardi Gras vs Carnival 2026 Exploring the Vibrant Differences and Celebrations

-Mardi Gras and Carnival are two of the most famous pre-Lenten festivals celebrated worldwide, each with its own unique style and traditions.
+Mardi Gras and Carnival are two of the most famous pre-Lenten festivals celebrated worldwide.
+Each has its unique style and traditions.
 In 2026, Mardi Gras falls on Tuesday, February 17, marking Fat Tuesday, the grand finale of the Carnival season that begins on January 6.
 Meanwhile, Rio de Janeiro’s Carnaval runs primarily from February 13 to 18, with its main events leading up to and including Fat Tuesday.
 Both festivals share Catholic roots and a festive spirit, but their celebrations differ greatly in scale, style, and cultural expression.
 For travelers planning their next adventure, understanding these differences can help choose the perfect experience or even inspire a journey to both.

 Eye-level view of colorful Mardi Gras parade floats in New Orleans